Concessional contributions are those contributions that are made for you by the Qantas Group1 from your before-tax salary. They include:

 Concessional contributions cap

-Note: If you have a total superannuation balance for tax purposes of less than $500,000 on 30 June of the previous financial year, you may be entitled to make additional contributions for any unused amounts.
+Note: If you have a total superannuation balance of less than $500,000 on 30 June of the previous financial year, you may be entitled to make additional contributions for any unused amounts.
 Unused amounts are available for five years, and after this period will expire.

 Monitoring your contributions